ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   - For any other error, the leader marks the report as failed, removes it from the candidate report set and does not process it further.

+If the type is `finished` and the Leader's preparation of this report share is also finished, then the report share is aggregated and can now be collected (see
+{{collect-flow}}).
+If the Leader is not finished, then the report cannot be processed further and MUST be removed from the candidate set.

-If the type is `finished`, then the leader aborts with `unrecognizedMessage`.
-If the type is `continued`, then the leader proceeds as follows.
+If the Helper's `PrepareStep` is of type `continued`, then the Leader proceeds as follows.

 Let `leader_outbound` denote the leader's prepare message and `helper_outbound` denote the helper's.
 The leader computes the next state transition as follows: